telerik/blazor-docs/_contentTemplates/common/general-info.md

 #end

 #cdn
-You can reference the built-in Telerik assets from a cloud CDN instead of a local resource on your server.
+You can reference the built-in Telerik assets like the JS Interop file and the theme stylesheets from a cloud CDN instead of a local resource on your server.

-The Telerik Blazor CDN distributes the most common swatches of each base theme.
-Check out the [Telerik Blazor CDN URLs]({%slug themes-swatch-distribution%}#telerik-blazor-cdn).
+   * The [Telerik UI for Blazor CDN]({%slug themes-swatch-distribution%}#telerik-blazor-cdn) distributes the most common [swatches]({%slug themes-swatches%}) for each base theme.

-All available swatches are distributed via dedicated Themes CDN.
-The following section contains a complete list of their CDN URLs - [Built-in themes and swatches list]({%slug themes-swatches%}#built-in-themes-and-swatches-list).
+   * The additional Themes CDN distributes [all available swatches for the built-in themes]({%slug themes-swatches%}#built-in-themes-and-swatches-list).

 ````CSHTML
 <!DOCTYPE html>